neerolyte/vagrant-matrix/README.md

 See Vagrantfile for an example of how to reference Vagrantfile.inc.rb

+It may be better to [reference a tag](https://github.com/neerolyte/vagrant-matrix/tags) to keep my changes from immediately breaking your project though.

 # Building the base

 Base box specs are managed as part of https://github.com/neerolyte/lyte-vagrant-boxes